radargovernamental/orbit-style/README.md

 This allow us to accomplish premises 2, 5.
 To approach premise 6, it would be too complex for users to know what's an atom/molecule/organism, so we export them as their own name.
 Therefore, instead of using `import Button from 'orbit-style/atom'`, we just use `import { Button } from 'orbit-style'`.

-Also, to be sure 6 is achieved, we created all components using StoryBooks, which can be access in `/example` running `yarn storybook`.
+Also, to be sure 6 is achieved, we created all components using StoryBooks, which can be accessed in `/example` running `yarn storybook`.

 ### BEM